Who Wants to Be a Millionaire (American game show): Production

-The U.S. version of Millionaire was a co-production of 2waytraffic, a division of Sony Pictures Television, and Valleycrest Productions, a division of The Walt Disney Company.
-2waytraffic purchased Millionaire's original production company Celador until 2007, while Valleycrest remained throughout the show's history, and holds the copyright on all U.S. Millionaire episodes to date.
-The show was distributed by Valleycrest's corporate sibling Disney-ABC Home Entertainment & Television Distribution (previously known as Buena Vista Television and later known as Disney-ABC Domestic Television).
-In the 2020 reboot, Sony Pictures Television subsidiary, Embassy Row, Jimmy Kimmel's production company, Kimmelot, and Valleycrest Productions co-produced the show with Sony Pictures Television, the rights holder to the franchise.
+The American version of Millionaire was a co-production of 2waytraffic, a division of Sony Pictures Television, and Valleycrest Productions, a division of The Walt Disney Company.
+2waytraffic purchased Millionaire's original production company Celador in 2006, while Valleycrest remained throughout the show's history, and holds the copyright on all American Millionaire episodes to date.
+The show was distributed by Valleycrest's corporate sibling Disney-ABC Home Entertainment and Television Distribution (previously known as Buena Vista Television and later known as Disney-ABC Domestic Television).
+In the 2020 reboot, Sony Pictures Television subsidiary Embassy Row, Jimmy Kimmel's production company Kimmelot, and Valleycrest Productions (for the reboot's first two seasons) co-produced the show with Sony Pictures Television, the rights holder to the format and the show's distributor in India, due the reboot's first season being streamed on SonyLIV, owned by subsidiary Culver Max Entertainment, in that country.

-The U.S. Millionaire was taped at ABC's Television Center East studio on the Upper West Side of Manhattan in New York from 1999 to 2012.
+The American Millionaire was taped at ABC's Television Center East studio on the Upper West Side of Manhattan in New York from 1999 to 2013.
 Tapings were moved to NEP Broadcasting's Metropolis Studios in East Harlem in 2013, and production moved to the Connecticut Film Center in Stamford, Connecticut the following year.
 In 2016, production relocated to Bally's Hotel and Casino in Las Vegas.
 Episodes of the syndicated version were produced from June to December.
 The show originally taped four episodes in a single day, but that number later changed to five.
+The 2020 reboot was taped at Sony Pictures Studios in Culver City, California.